-She has also published e-book versions of her novels, Stuck and Patches on the Same Quilt, as well as e-book collections of her short stories: Rest in Peace (her three Sherwood Anderson winners), Over Coffee (five stories about awkward relationships), The Best 'Un Yet (five Christmas stories) and Miracle of the Concrete Jesus and Other Stories.
+She has also published e-book versions of her novels, Stuck, Them That Go, and Patches on the Same Quilt, as well as e-book collections of her short stories: Rest in Peace (her three Sherwood Anderson winners), Over Coffee (five stories about awkward relationships), The Best 'Un Yet (five Christmas stories) and Miracle of the Concrete Jesus & Other Stories.

-Her articles, book reviews, poems, or stories have appeared in Vol. II & III of Anthology of Appalachian Writers, Prime Living ("Blogging to Adventure" is online), THEMA, Blue Ridge Traditions, Virginia Adversaria, several volumes of the Poet's Domain series, Roanoke Times' Christmas Memories, A Cup of Comfort for Writers (Adams Media, 2007), It Was a Dark and Stormy Night (Friday Project, 2007), Leisure Publishing's 2008 Smith Mountain Lake Visitor's & Newcomers Guide, and the Lake Writers 2013 anthology—Voices from Smith Mountain Lake.
+Her articles, book reviews, poems, or stories have appeared in Vol. II & III of Anthology of Appalachian Writers, Prime Living ("Blogging to Adventure" is online), THEMA, Blue Ridge Traditions, Virginia Adversaria, several volumes of the Poet's Domain series, Roanoke Times' Christmas Memories, A Cup of Comfort for Writers (Adams Media, 2007), It Was a Dark and Stormy Night (Friday Project, 2007), Leisure Publishing's 2008 Smith Mountain Lake Visitor's & Newcomers Guide, and the Lake Writers anthologies (Voices from Smith Mountain Lake and Reflections on Smith Mountain Lake.)
+She also has work in the 2018 Centennial Anthology of the Virginia Writers Club.
 A 2008 Prime Living article about her is here.

 She became interested in genealogy a few years ago and has a blog, The Naces of Lithia, about the Nace side of her family in Botetourt County.

 She is available for a limited readings, presentations, and workshops in areas within 30 miles of Franklin County, VA.